 Say the words “addiction recovery,” and many people immediately conjure up an image of Alcoholics Anonymous or Narcotics Anonymous.
 These are called 12-step programs, named for a sequence of guiding principles or “steps” outlined by the founders of Alcoholics Anonymous.
-Despite their popularity, Drug Rehabs, which preach the necessity of suffering, are less safe and effective than medical interventions for detoxification.
+Despite their popularity, drug rehab, which preaches the necessity of suffering, is less safe and effective than medical interventions for detoxification.
 Learn about the flaws in traditional Drug Rehabs and the 12-step model.
 Furthermore, understand how these programs can even be harmful to those recovering from addiction.

 What Is the Theory Behind 12-Step Programs?

 The first 12-step program was Alcoholics Anonymous, founded in 1935 by two recovering alcoholics in Ohio.
 They wrote a book outlining 12 principles, including admitting to being powerless over alcohol, making a moral inventory, admitting faults to others, and making amends to those affected by your addiction.
 Members of 12-step groups meet and anonymously share their testimonies.
 These groups are facilitated by individuals in recovery who have maintained sobriety for an extended period.
-Proponents of 12-step programs maintain that they are an effective way for people to overcome the physical, mental, and spiritual aspects of addiction.
+Proponents of 12-step programs argue that they are an effective way for people to overcome addiction’s physical, mental, and spiritual aspects.

 Problems with 12-Step Programs

 - The assumption that addiction is a moral defect.
 One of the core principles of 12-step programs is that you are powerless to control your addiction and that you should “give it up” to a higher power.
 This assumes that addiction is a moral defect or character flaw, causing many people to feel stigmatized and hopeless.
-In reality, we know that addiction is a complex condition, caused by substance use, which affects brain function.
+In reality, we know that addiction is a complex condition caused by substance use, which affects brain function.
 Rather than a moral defect, addiction is a consequence of disrupted brain chemicals and maladaptive behaviors.
-Additionally, addiction is often perpetuated by untreated mental health problems.
+Additionally, long-term addiction is often a result of mental health problems.

 - Lack of awareness of the physiological science directly related to addiction effects.
 The first 12-step program was developed in 1935 when very little neuroscience about addiction or brain function was available.
-In the subsequent decades, scientists have studied how taking opioids and other substances affects and changes brain response.
-As an example, chronic opioid use actually compromises the brain’s structure and how it responds and functions.
-Medical interventions for Opioid Use Disorder, make use of this significant knowledge by combining medical detox with behavior therapy to reset the way your brain functions.
+In the subsequent decades, scientists have studied how taking opioids, and other substances affect and change brain response.
+For example, chronic opioid use compromises the brain’s structure and its responses and functions.
+Medical interventions for Opioid Use Disorder use this significant knowledge by combining medical detox with behavior therapy to reset the way your brain functions.

-- Leadership from lay people rather than medical experts.
-The 12-step program model relies on former patients to lead groups, rather than a trained professional in addiction medicine and mental health.
-This can lead to misinformation, missed critical emotions assessments and poor quality advice.
+- Leadership comes from peers rather than medical experts.
+The 12-step program model relies on former patients to lead groups rather than a trained professional in addiction medicine and mental health.
+The lack of proper training can lead to misinformation, missed critical emotions assessments, and poor quality advice.
 All of these factors are often the reason for treatment failure and relapse.

 Benefits of Non-12 Step Programs – Drug Rehabs